Daniel Greeson

 Hello!

 Currently I am working on topics at the syntax–phonology and syntax–semantics interfaces (see the research tab).
-I am also broadly interested in lavender/LGBT linguistics and how thinking about gender, sexuality, and other social categories can inform us about language, and how linguistics can help us appreciate and protect this linguistic diversity.
+I am also broadly interested in lavender/LGBT linguistics.